Elli Hatschek: Biography

 Elli Hatschek, née Lotz, was born in Wetzlar, Germany.
-She was the second wife of Paul Hatschek, a Ph.D and engineer of optical and film technology.
+She was the second wife of Paul Hatschek, a Ph.D. and engineer of optical and film technology.
 They lived in Berlin, where he was one of the leading members of the German Resistance group, the European Union and worked to bring about the downfall of the Third Reich.
 He was recruited by the Soviet Union's military intelligence and tried to provide important information to the Soviets to assist them in expelling their Nazi invaders.
 He was arrested in 1942 as a member of the Robert Uhrig Group and according to Robert Havemann, had been under Gestapo surveillance for years.

 Hatschek was told of her husband's activities and she was supportive.
 In 1943, the Gestapo observed Paul Hatschek meeting two parachutists.
 After investigating, the Gestapo arrested Hatschek on September 3, 1943, subjecting him to intensive interrogation that same day.
 He named fellow Resistance fighters and two days later, the Gestapo arrested every person Hatschek had named.
 After weeks of interrogation, sometimes brutal, they had over 40 members of the European Union.

 Elli Hatschek was arrested with her husband.
 Her husband's daughter, Krista Lavíčková was also arrested.
 All three were brought before the Nazi court, her husband and his daughter together; Elli Hatschek, some months later.
-All three were sentenced to death and executed by guillotine, her husband on May 15, 1944 at Brandenburg-Görden Prison, his daughter at Plötzensee on August 11, 1944.
+All three were sentenced to death and executed by guillotine, her husband on May 15, 1944, at Brandenburg-Görden Prison, his daughter at Plötzensee on August 11, 1944.

 In November 1944, Elli Hatschek was charged with being connected with the European Union and with Wehrkraftzersetzung, a term that means "subversion of the military" and under the Nazis, was a crime that included undermining the war effort.
 She was convicted and sentenced to death.
-She stayed at the women's prison on Barnimstraße, where she was one of the 300 prisoners who were executed.
-She was guillotined on December 8, 1944 at the Plötzensee Prison in Berlin.
+She was incarcerated at the Barnimstrasse women's prison, where she was one of the 300 prisoners who were executed.
+She was guillotined on December 8, 1944, at the Plötzensee Prison in Berlin.

 Her name is listed in the memorial book of Plötzensee victims.